yanshu/pisa/INSTALL.md

 ### Optional dependencies

-Optional dependencies, on the other hand, must be installed manually prior to installing PISA.
+Optional dependencies, on the other hand, ***must be installed manually prior to installing PISA*** if you want the functionality they provide.
 The features enabled by and the relevant install commands for optional dependencies are listed below.
 * [openmp](http://www.openmp.org): parallelize certain routines on multi-core computers<br>
   *(available from your compiler; gcc supports OpenMP, while Clang (OS X) might not)*